davepokpong/Auan/Beam/README.md

 - id: 6210503578
 - email: nutchanon.chant@ku.th

-**If you need more detailed personal information please contact me via email**
+**If you need my personal information please contact me via email**

 # You can read the simplified instructions below.
 - See full manual text file by using `cat manual` command in terminal.
 (Only in this directory)